Becoming an Informed Health Care Consumer

 Charity Care Grows to Record Levels

-Tennessee hospitals provided more than $1.9 Billion in uncompensated care in 2010, up from $765 million in 2001.
-The dramatic 147 percent growth reflects Tennessee’s hospitals commitment to serving the less fortunate.
+Tennessee hospitals provided more than $2.4 Billion in uncompensated care in 2012, up from $765 million in 2001.
+The dramatic growth reflects Tennessee’s hospitals commitment to serving the less fortunate.

-Uncompensated care costs include charity care, medically indigent, bad debt and shortfall in TennCare reimbursement.
+Uncompensated care costs include charity care, medically indigent, bad debt and shortfall in TennCare and Medicare reimbursement.

 Hospitals are generally faced with competing objectives of balancing budgets, remaining competitive, complying with healthcare and regulatory standards, and continuing to offer needed services to the community.
 For that reason, hospital charges are usually set within the context of each hospital’s broader community.